 METHODS

 Driver Indicators

 Reliability and usefulness of actuarial methods Actuarial methods provide a positive contribution to actuarial quality where: They make effective use of models, with due recognition of the power and limitations of the models used.
-They are directed to the needs of users, and measures taken to ensure their reliability and usefulness are proportionate to the benefit they provide to the user, and are not unduly constrained by financial and other restrictions.
-They incorporate checks on the reliability and usefulness of data, and full and clear model documentation so as to be capable of being checked and reproduced by other actuaries.
-They incorporate robust criteria for: selecting assumptions which incorporate findings from theoretical and empirical research based on past experience and current market structures; ensuring consistent treatment in the model of different measures such as assets and liabilities; recognising and exploring risk and uncertainty; and analysing model outputs against expectations.
+They are directed to the needs of users, and measures taken to ensure their reliability and usefulness are proportionate to the benefit they provide to the users, and are not unduly constrained by financial and other restrictions.
+They incorporate checks on the reliability and usefulness of data, and full and clear documentation so that the results are capable of being checked and reproduced by other actuaries.
+They incorporate robust criteria for: selecting assumptions which incorporate findings from theoretical and empirical research based on past experience and current market information; ensuring consistent treatment in the model of different measures such as assets and liabilities; recognising and exploring risk and uncertainty; and analysing model outputs against expectations.
 There is effective and continuing review within and outside the profession of the methods used, so as to encourage innovative, transparent and consistent approaches.
-They meet technical standards which are principles-based and promote the reliability and usefulness of actuarial methods.
+They meet technical standards which are principles-based and outcomes-focused and which promote the reliability and usefulness of actuarial methods.